 Muscle protein synthesis

-Multiple RCTs (randomised controlled trials) now show that plant-based protein sources, particularly soy and pea protein, support muscle protein synthesis rates comparable to whey protein when total protein and leucine intake are matched.
+Randomised controlled trials show that plant-based protein sources, particularly soy and pea protein, support muscle adaptations and protein synthesis comparable to whey when total protein and leucine intake are matched.

 Endurance performance

-A 2020 study in the Journal of the International Society of Sports Nutrition found no significant difference in VO2 max, lactate threshold, or body composition between vegan and omnivore endurance athletes matched for protein intake and training volume.
+A 2019 study in the Journal of the International Society of Sports Nutrition found no significant difference in exercise capacity (including VO2 max) between vegan, lacto-ovo-vegetarian, and omnivore recreational runners.

 Recovery and inflammation